duoduaah/PeriPrice/README.md

 ## Design choices & trade-offs

-- **No feature store (for now).** Portfolio project on free tier; dbt + BigQuery are sufficient & reproducible.
+- **No feature store (for now).** dbt + BigQuery are sufficient & reproducible.
 Easy to upgrade to Feast later.
-- **Native categoricals > one-hot.** Avoids memory blow-ups on ~30M rows; faster and typically as accurate for tree models.
+- **Native categoricals > one-hot.** Avoids memory blow-ups on ~30M rows.
+Its faster and typically as accurate for tree models.
-- **Unit-sales target.** Keeps policy simple and direct: revenue = price × predicted units.
+- **Unit-sales target.** To keep policy simple and direct, revenue = price × predicted units.
-- **Explainable policy.** Fixed discount grid + argmax revenue per item/day; easy to review and constrain.
+- **Explainable policy.** Fixed discount grid + argmax revenue per item/day which makes it easy to review and constrain.

 ---